| The dynamic pictures found in our screensavers are great examples

 images will follow the style and concept of the original

+painting.
 After a great deal of effort that goes into devising algorithms

 or formulas of a picture, an artist relies on powerful computers to